 Introduces the structure and sound of the target language.
 Develops the four language skills: listening, speaking, reading, and writing.
 Culture-based readings and collateral laboratory assignments.
-This course is designed for the student who has never studied the language before.
-In general, students who have a one-year high school equivalency may repeat this course, but for no credit.
-Credits: 3(3-0).
-Offered every fall.
+This

 GERM 102 Elementary II

 A continuation of GERM 101.
 Prerequisites: GERM 101 or its equivalent.
 Credits: 3(3-0).
 Offered every spring.